tm2space/HDRM/README.md

   Your browser does not support the video tag.
 </video>

+---

+## Build Instructions

+We are working on a detailed "How to Build an HDRM" guide, which will be released on **1 August**.

+---

+## Post-Processing and Surface Treatment

+For detailed post-processing information, refer to the file `HDRM-BOM.xlsx` included in this repository.
+Most mechanical parts are required to undergo MoS₂ (Molybdenum Disulfide) coating to prevent cold welding in space environments.

+---

 ## Funding

 This project was fully funded by TakeMe2Space.

-## Build Instructions

-We are working on a detailed "How to Build an HDRM" guide, which will be released on **1 August**.
+---

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

+---

 ## Contact

 For questions or support, contact: [r.vortex@tm2.space](mailto:r.vortex@tm2.space)

+---

 ## Changelog

 - **Version 1**: Initial release

+---

 ## FAQ